Zeng Fanbo: Early life and high school career

 Zeng was born in Harbin in the Chinese province of Heilongjiang.
 At age eleven, he joined the youth program of the Beijing Ducks.
 For his freshman year of high school, Zeng moved to the United States, enrolling at Windermere Preparatory School in Windermere, Florida.
 As a sophomore, he averaged 15.5 points, 7.2 rebounds and 2.6 blocks per game, earning Class 3A All-State first team honors.
 He returned to China after the season and was unable to rejoin the team in his junior season due to COVID-19 travel restrictions.
 He also bypassed his senior year.

 Recruiting

 Zeng was a consensus four-star recruit and was considered "China's top basketball prospect" by The Athletic.
 On November 21, 2020, he committed to playing college basketball for Gonzaga over offers from Florida State, Florida and Virginia Tech, among others.
 On April 24, 2021, he decommitted from Gonzaga with the intention of joining the NBA G League Ignite, in part because of the departure of assistant coach Tommy Lloyd, who had recruited him to Gonzaga.

 Professional career

-NBA G League Ignite (2021)

 On October 13, 2021, Zeng signed with the NBA G League Ignite of the NBA G League.

-On June 25th, 2022, Fanbo Zeng signed an Exhibit 10 contract with the Indiana Pacers.
+On June 25, 2022, Fanbo Zeng signed an Exhibit 10 contract with the Indiana Pacers and joined the team for the 2022 NBA Summer League.

+On August 2, 2025, Zeng signed an Exhibit 10 contract with the Brooklyn Nets.
+It was announced on X by Michael Scotto of The Athletic.
+Zeng played in one preseason game against the Phoenix Suns.
+In his game, he played ten minutes and recorded one steal in a loss to the Phoenix Suns, with the score being 132-127.
+Zeng was later waived on October 15.